-AFTER YOUR SURGERY - After your stay in the PACU, you will be transported to your room in your own hospital bed.
+AFTER YOUR SURGERY - After your stay

+in the PACU, you will be transported to your room.
 Your nurse and his/her team will provide your care.
 Communication with your health care team will provide the best outcome possible.
 Do not be afraid to ask them for assistance.

-Your nurse will closely monitor you for the first several hours.
+Your nurse will closely monitor you for several hours.
 The nursing team will monitor and observe the following:

 - Vital signs hourly at first, then as needed. - Your bandage will be checked frequently for excessive bleeding.
 Some bleeding is expected and completely normal.
 You may have a drain in place to assist in decreasing fluid accumulation at your surgical site.

-A PICO dressing may be used.
-If so, it will remain in place for two weeks after surgery and will be removed at your surgeon's office.
-PLEASE DO NOT REMOVE THE DRESSING YOURSELF. - Cough and Deep Breathing (C&DB) You will be encouraged to C&DB every hour while you are awake.
-This helps prevent fluid from accumulating in your lungs and reduces the risk of pneumonia. - Incentive Spirometer instruction, a breathing exercise tool, will be given.
-You will be asked to do this frequently throughout your hospital stay.
+- You will be encouraged to cough and breathe deeply every hour while you are awake.
+This helps prevent fluid from accumulating in your lungs and reduces the risk of pneumonia. - You will be taught how to do breathing exercises exercises using an Incentive Spirometer and asked to do these frequently throughout your hospital stay and at home.
+Please take this device with you upon discharge.

-Pain management - Your surgeon and JRC team will work with you to make sure you are as comfortable as possible, keeping your pain under control.
+Pain management - Your surgeon and nursing team will work with you to make sure you are as comfortable as possible, keeping your pain under control.
+Ice packs will be provided for you to take home for use as needed.